mohitjain/mohitjain/_posts/2012-12-23-9-collection-views-in-backbone-js-learning-backbone-js.md

 ![Collection views in backbone js](/wp-content/uploads/2012/12/Screen-Shot-2012-12-23-at-6.08.39-AM.png?fit=678,392)

 Boom..
-A complete list of person displayed on page.
-Pretty nice.. ;) So now if you are thing that so far so much code just to display a list.
-Hold on..
+A complete list of the person displayed on the page.
+Pretty nice. ;) So now if you are the thing that so far so much code just to see a list.
+Hold on.
 This is how we got the whole structure of the application.
-Now to add Jquery events all we need to call functions and add some new minor functions.
+Now to add Jquery events all we need to call functions and add some new minor features.
 Trust me once you start checking out jquery events.
 You will just fell in love with backbone.

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.